Simon-0711/ta_lyrics_sentiment_classification/README.md

 Most of the songs that are in the kaggle dataset are also found in the last.fm database (accessible via last.fm API).
 Therefore the kaggle songs can be labeled based on the user input found in the last.fm data.
 Using these labels we can train our own ML model using the labels as the gold labels for the model.
 New songs get classified by this model.
 Best matching songs for the same sentiment get ordered by cosine similarity in order to give the best recommendation for the same sentiment.

 *Option 2:*
-We are not able to label our songs from the kaggle dataset, since they are not included in the lastfm dataset.
+We are not able to label our songs from the kaggle dataset, since they are not included in the last.fm dataset.
 However we can determine similar songs based on combinations of cosine similarity, pearson, clustering and non negative matrix factorization (NMF).
 Furthermore it is possible to think of additionally labeling each songs sentiment based on new keywords we defined that were found often in the kaggle dataset.

 #### Future planning
 As you can see in our data analysis, we found that ~ 93,4 % of the songs in the kaggle dataset are contained in the last.fm dataset.
 Furthermore, we can assign moods based on the labels found in the last.fm dataset for ~ 15,02 % of all songs.
 After first adjustments, the ratio can be even expanded to 24,58 % by modifying the keywords for the moods.
 This may not seem like much, however, since our overall database consists of 200.00 songs, this presents us a solid base of training data.
-Hence we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
+Hence we will chose option 1 (see previous section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
 For the complete analysis on the distributions, please refer to our data analysis.

 Following a short depiction of our aimed preprocessing steps for our ML model:
 - Tokenization